 1. Vacation canvassing for the five (5) most senior machinists will commence January 1 and be completed by January 8 of the current year.
-No more than two (2) machinists who perform planning functions will be allowed off in the same week.

 By seniority each remaining employee will have up to two (2) business days to put in their vacation weeks.
 Vacation scheduling will continue down the seniority list.